Cap-go/CLI/README.md

 - `--keep [numberToKeep]` the number of packages you wish to keep (default 4).

 For example:
-If you have 10 versions, from 10.0.1 to 10.0.11, and you use `npx @capgo/cli cleanup [appId] --bundle=10.0.0` it will remove 10.0.1 to 10.0.6.
+If you have 10 versions from 10.0.1 to 10.0.11, and you use `npx @capgo/cli cleanup [appId] --bundle=10.0.0` it will remove 10.0.1 to 10.0.6.
 10.0.7 until 10.0.11 will be kept.

+If you have 20 versions in total, and you don't provide a bundle number like this:
+`npx @capgo/cli cleanup [appId] --keep=2`
+It will remove 18 versions, and keep the last 2.

-This command will show a list of what it will be removing and ask for confirmation.
+> This command will ask for confirmation, it show a list of what it will be removing to confirm

 ## End-to-End encryption (Zero trust)